demisto/content/Packs/OktaAuth0/Integrations/OktaAuth0EventCollector/README.md

 Okta Auth0 logs event collector integration for XSIAM.
-Please see the [Okta Auth0 rate limit policy](https://auth0.com/docs/troubleshoot/customer-support/operational-policies/rate-limit-policy).
+This integration was integrated and tested with version 2.0 of Okta Auth0 Please see the [Okta Auth0 rate limit policy](https://auth0.com/docs/troubleshoot/customer-support/operational-policies/rate-limit-policy).

 ## Configure Okta Auth0 Event Collector on Cortex XSIAM